gvelim/advent2023/src/bin/day18/README.md

 ...
 }
 ```
-Therefore, finding the total area we need to sum-up all lines that intersect the lagoon, starting from minimum to maximum `y`.
+Therefore, finding the total area we need to sum-up all lines that intersect the lagoon, between the minimum and maximum `y` grid coordinates.
 ```rust
 impl Lagoon {
 ...